TandoorRecipes/open-tandoor-data/README.md

 When setting up a new tandoor instance it can be annoying to add all foods, units, supermarkets and categories on your own.
 This repository contains community contributed "sensible default" data for these various data objects that can eventually be imported into tandoor.
 Everything you need to get your recipe collection started.

 This is just a starting point.
-You can can still customize and add to these defaults in your own spaces or self-hosted applications.
+You can still customize and add to these defaults in your own spaces or self-hosted applications.

+## Contributing

+This project cannot exist without the community maintaining it!
+Help is much appreciated.

+1. Read this readme to understand the core concepts (or at least the TLDR)
+2. Fork this repository
+3. Choose a datatype (and langauge) you want to edit (e.g. `food/base/data.json`)
+4. Add, change or remove entries based on what you feel is required
+5. Submit a PR.
+If applicable, describe which decisions might need to be reviewed in particular.

+## TLDR

+- each folder underneath `data` represents a **datatype**
+- each datatype has multiple **versions**
+  - `base` contains objects used everywhere around the world, everything is in english
+  - language specific versions contain objects used only in that region, all texts are given in the local language
+- specific versions override and add to data in base versions (e.g. base units might only contain metric units, en contains imperial as well)
+- use existing data as reference how to add your own
+- its most important to add to the `foods` datatype for now

 ## Scope